-And what you realize, sort of in hindsight, is they had to do all this stuff that's kind of unsatisfying and a little bit disappointing in order to get you to enjoy when McIntyre does kick Lesnar out.
+And what you realize, like, sort of in hindsight, is like they had to do all this stuff that's kind of unsatisfying and a little bit like, oh, disappointing in order to get you to enjoy when McIntyre does Lesnar out.

-Like, just this moment of, I am back doing this thing.
+Yeah, like just this moment of I am back doing this thing.

-Put wrestling aside, there's just such a human moment you can see in his face of like a stadium full of people getting to feel that moment again of like, this is what I was meant to do.
+There's a put wrestling aside, there is just such a human moment you can see in his face of like a stadium full of people getting to feel that moment again.

 If you are a Mason inducted into the Scottish Rite and you would like to support the show that we do here, you can do that by going to our website, knowledgefight.com, clicking the button that says support the show.

-Isn't it interesting that the coronavirus has been heavily studied by the Chinese Communist government, by the Bill and Melinda Gates Foundation, and through a sub-foundation that Bill and his father fund.
+But isn't it interesting that the coronavirus has been heavily studied by the Chinese communist government, by the Bill and Melinda Gates Foundation, and through a sub-foundation that Bill and his father fund, two years ago, they patented the coronavirus for use in a vaccine, and now they may be able to rush it into production to protect you and your family.

 Aren't we just blessed and lucky?

-Just last week the media said there is no one working on the vaccine.
+Just the media said there is no one in the world.

 It's a conspiracy theory.

-There are sites out there saying that there's government groups and others that have vaccines secretly developed and that this has been staged to push vaccines on the public.
+There's sites out there saying that there's government groups and others that have vaccines secretly developed, and that this has been staged to push vaccines on the public.

 Based on the entire history of every situation that's ever happened like this.